 NOTE: These are not the big fluffy bubbles you get with the store-bought bubble baths.
 This recipe does not contain surfactants, which is a chemical in store-bought bubble bath to help create the bubbles.
 These chemicals can be toxic or pose a health risk.
 The bubbles in this recipe do not last as long, either.
 However, even when the bubbles are gone, your child will still benefit from the soothing lavender scent, as well as the moisturizing vegetable glycerin.Print

 Make your own homemade DIY bubble bath liquid with calming lavender floral waster and vanilla extract using this simple recipe

 250ml of liquid castile soap (Purchase HERE)

 25ml of vegetable glycerine (Purchase HERE)

-25ml of lavender floral water or distilled water (Purchase HERE)
+25ml of lavender floral water (Purchase HERE)

 1ml vanilla extract (optional) (Purchase HERE)

 Because this bubble bath is made without preservatives its essential to use it all within one week, if you want this mixture to last longer you could add a natural preservative such as Geogard UltraⓇ.